Cognition-inspired homeostasis can balance conflicting needs in robots: Implementing Cognitive Homeostasis

-The similarities between cognition, autonomy and homeostasis have been discussed at great length, most notably in~\citep{varela_autonomyandautopoiesis, froese_autonomyareview, boden_autonomywhatisit, vernon_artificialcognitivesystems}.
-Cognition and autonomy have many different definitions.
-The large number of definitions (in excess of 20 separate types and definitions~\citep{schillo_taxonomyautonomymultiagent, vernon_artificialcognitivesystems}) gives rise to the problem of how to develop `autonomy' or `cognition' in a robotic system.
-While it might be possible to construct a system that meets the requirements of one definition, there are a large number of other definitions that will contradict it.
-The work in this paper has been based on one specific definition, which has evidence in distributed biological systems~\citep{cohen_cognitiveparadigm, cohen_cognitiveprinciplechallenges, cohen_tendingadamsgarden, mitchell_selfawarenesscontrol}. \citet{cohen_tendingadamsgarden} proposed three properties of cognitive systems: \begin{quote} ``Cognitive systems, I propose, differ strategically from other systems in the way they combine three properties: \begin{enumerate} \item They can exercise options; {\em decisions}. \item They contain within them images of their environments; {\em internal images}. \item They use experience to build and update their internal structures and images; {\em self-organization}.'' (p.~64, emphasis original) \end{enumerate} \end{quote}
+While discussing the cognitive nature of the immune system, \citet{cohen_tendingadamsgarden} proposes three properties of non-conscious cognitive systems: \begin{quote} ``Cognitive systems, I propose, differ strategically from other systems in the way they combine three properties: \begin{enumerate} \item They can exercise options; {\em decisions}. \item They contain within them images of their environments; {\em internal images}. \item They use experience to build and update their internal structures and images; {\em self-organization}.'' (p.~64, emphasis original)